MARBLEX (MBX) Price Reaches $0.37

-MARBLEX (MBX) traded 0.7% higher against the dollar during the 1-day period ending at 14:00 PM ET on October 4th.
-One MARBLEX token can now be purchased for approximately $0.37 or 0.00000595 BTC on popular exchanges.
-MARBLEX has a market cap of $64.11 million and $1.00 million worth of MARBLEX was traded on exchanges in the last 24 hours.
-During the last seven days, MARBLEX has traded 12.9% lower against the dollar.
+MARBLEX (MBX) traded down 1.3% against the dollar during the one day period ending at 20:00 PM E.T. on October 9th.
+MARBLEX has a market cap of $63.40 million and $920,410.06 worth of MARBLEX was traded on exchanges in the last day.
+During the last week, MARBLEX has traded 0.5% lower against the dollar.
+One MARBLEX token can now be purchased for $0.37 or 0.00000605 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.